mdagois/gbtools/gbbs/README.md

 |Variable							|Description
 |:---								|:---
 |\<configuration\>_description		|The description displayed by the `help` rule.
+|\<configuration\>_sources			|A list of the source files added to the configuration.
+Source files paths are expressed relative to the makefile directory.
+|\<configuration\>_prerequisites	|A list of the prerequisites files added to the project.
+Prerequisites files paths are expressed relative to the makefile directory.
 |\<configuration\>_compile_options	|A list of options passed to `rgbasm` during the compilation of any target in the configuration.
 |\<configuration\>_link_options		|A list of options passed to `rgblink` during compilation of any target in the configuration.
 |\<configuration\>_fix_options		|A list of options passed to `rgbfix` during compilation of any target in the configuration.